Document Type: Protocol

 - explore campaign ideas

-- define scope of collaboration
+- define collaboration scope

-- align on incentives
+- align incentives

-- discuss commercial structure (if applicable)
+- discuss commercial model

 - partnership agreement (formal or informal)